hs19980912/DSA/Binary Search/0. Basics/2. Smallest missing number/readme.md

-### When only non-negative elements are present
+### When negative numbers are NOT present

-Given a sorted array of non-negative distinct integers, find the smallest missing non-negative element in it.
+Given a sorted array of non-negative distinct integers, find the smallest missing non-negative element in it. \
 **Input:** [0, 1, 2, 6, 9, 11, 15]
 **Output:** 3